openstack-infra/system-config/doc/source/systems.rst

    the confirmation constraint ('ssh-add -c').
  * The number of SSH keys that are configured to permit access to OpenStack machines should be kept to a minimum.
- * OpenStack CI machines must use puppet to centrally manage and configure user accounts, and the SSH authorized_keys files from the openstack-infra/config repository.
+ * OpenStack Infrastructure machines must use puppet to centrally manage and configure user accounts, and the SSH authorized_keys files from the openstack-infra/config repository.
  * SSH keys should be periodically rotated (at least once per year).